DeepExtrema/Sherlock-Multiagent-Data-Scientist/README.md

 ## ✨ **What is Deepline?**

 Deepline is a comprehensive **AI-powered data science platform** that integrates seamlessly with Claude Desktop through the Model Context Protocol (MCP).
-It provides **14 powerful data analysis tools** and an optional **Master Orchestrator** for natural language workflow automation.
+It provides **12 production-ready data analysis tools** and a **Master Orchestrator** for natural language workflow automation.

 ### **🎯 Core Capabilities**

-- **📊 Data Analysis**: 14 production-ready tools for EDA, quality assessment, and ML monitoring
+- **📊 Data Analysis**: 12 production-ready tools for EDA, quality assessment, and ML monitoring
 - **🤖 AI Workflow Orchestration**: Natural language to structured workflow translation
 - **📈 Model Performance Monitoring**: Real-time drift detection and performance tracking
 - **🛡️ Enterprise Security**: Input sanitization, validation, and secure processing